 You seriously cannot go wrong by using this new chocolate mousse recipe.
 Well, that is as long as you use your absolute favorite chocolate.
 Do not skimp here.
-Don’t use cheap chocolate chips, or bland tasting dark chocolate.
-Grab the best tasting chocolate to make your mousse.
+Don’t use cheap chocolate chips or bland-tasting dark chocolate.
+Grab the best-tasting chocolate to make your mousse.

 I also love using Callebaut chocolates and depending on your preference (for bitter or sweet) any of their blends make fantastic mousse.
 I personally would choose something with a lower cocoa percentage because I like my chocolate a bit sweeter, but you might prefer something more robust so go with a higher cocoa percentage.
-Ghirardelli is also a nice choice and it readily available in most grocery stores.
+Ghirardelli is also a nice choice and it is readily available in most grocery stores.

 To make this mousse special for Valentine’s Day I decided to serve it in chocolate heart bowls.
 I used melted and tempered chocolate to make them but you can use confectionery coating/candy melts if it’s easier.
-You can read my chocolate making tips page for detailed instructions on working with the different types of chocolate.
+You can read my chocolate-making tips page for detailed instructions on working with the different types of chocolate.